impactfulness/ndc-minnesota-2022-from-eventstorming-to-coddding/README.md

 ### Lab 2

 We have added two more test to `TicketBoothShould` for you to implement.
 In this lab you will focus on implementing the adjacent seating rule.
-We have added a new Stub for you to use which you can checkout in `StubMovieScreening/Stubs/README.MD`.
 The model has not changed!

 The result can be found in `lab2end`.